 First off, it’s important to note that RTP is a theoretical statistical calculation that shouldn’t be taken as gospel.
 It doesn’t apply to massive random wins and longer streaks of losses for example.
 The RTP will only tell you the average estimation for the game in question.
 Think of RTP as the flip side of the house edge.
 If you know the house advantage for a particular game is 5%, then the RTP could be seen as 95% (100%-5%) – in theory.
 So, if the RTP is 100%, it means the player has the same chances of winning as the casino.
 Should the RTP go over 100%, it shows that the casino is actually running at a loss for that game over the given time period.
 So, theoretically, the higher the RTP, the better payouts a slot can give.
 While this is not necessarily always true due to a factor called variance, it is a good rule of thumb to apply, and we therefore recommend that you try to avoid slots with an RTP of less than 96%.

 How the RTP for a casino game is calculated

 The formula to calculate the RTP for a casino game = the total amount returned to players divided by the total amount bet by players.

 - The total amount bet by players = the sum of each initial bet per round per player for the audited period for a specific game (typically one calendar month).

 - Amount returned to player = the net amount won by a player in a round.

 In table games, the amount bet is not counted in the return, only the net amount won.
-For slots / video poker returns, the original wager is forfeited once it is made.
+For slots and video poker returns, the original wager is forfeited once it is made.
 Therefore, the amount returned to the player is the amount won based solely on the pay table for the game plus the result of the round.

 Is RTP and winning frequency connected?